dry states in india

 Positive Effects of Alcohol Prohibition

 1. Implementing alcohol prohibition in India is expected to impact public health positively.
-As a result, people may reduce their alcohol consumption.
-This will also lead to overall improvements in population health.
+As a result, people may reduce their alcohol consumption, improving overall population health.

 2. There will be fewer cardiac issues, liver damage, and other issues.